Queens Park, Western Australia: Modern developments

 Queens Park now incorporates the former suburb of Maniana, once of State Housing development post-WW2, which is being pulled down and redeveloped into "Quatro"..

 New developments such as "Skytown" have seen property prices boom as developers buy old houses for unit development, especially around the older parts of Queens Park on Welshpool Road.

+Queens Park is now the centre of another major re-development, with plans announced in 2020 to build a State Football Centre in Queens Park.

 Transport

 Queens Park is home to Queens Park railway station.
-It is located around 11 km from Perth CBD and serves the Armadale and Thornlie lines.
+It is located around 11 km from Perth CBD and serves the Armadale and Thornlie–Cockburn lines.
 The station is due to be rebuilt in 2023 as part of Metronet.
 The station is served by 1 bus route, the 201 to Cannington railway station from Curtin University.